Privacy and Security Awareness Training Game:

 TeachPrivacy provides privacy awareness training, information security awareness training, phishing training, HIPAA training, FERPA training, PCI training, as well as training on many other privacy and security topics.

 Professor Solove is a law professor at George Washington University Law School.
-He has taught for 15 years, has published 10 books and more than 50 articles, including the leading textbook on information privacy law and a short guidebook on the subject.
-His LinkedIn blog has more than 940,000 followers.
+He has taught privacy law every year since 2000, has published 10 books and more than 50 articles, including the leading textbook on information privacy law and a short guidebook on the subject.
+His LinkedIn blog has more than 1 million followers.
 Click here for more information about Professor Solove.